MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/collect-diagnostic-data.md

     mpcmdrun.exe -GetFiles
     ```

 4. A `.cab` file is generated that contains various diagnostic logs.
 The location of the file is specified in the output in the command prompt.
-By default, the location is `C:\ProgramData\Microsoft\Microsoft Defender\Support\MpSupportFiles.cab`.
+By default, the location is `C:\ProgramData\Microsoft\Windows Defender\Support\MpSupportFiles.cab`.

    > [!NOTE]
    > To redirect the cab file to a different path or UNC share, use the following command: